pionl/laravel-chunk-upload/readme.md

 ## Usage

-In your own controller create the `FileReceiver`, more in example
+In your own controller create the `FileReceiver`, more in example.

 ## Supports

 * Laravel 5+
 * [blueimp-file-upload](https://github.com/blueimp/jQuery-File-Upload) - partial support (simple chunked and single upload)

+## Basic documentation

+### FileReceiver
+You must create the file receiver with the file index (in the `Request->file`), the current request and the desired handler class (currently the `ContentRangeUploadHandler::class`)

+Then you can use methods:

+#### `isUploaded()`
+determines if the file object is in the request

+####`receive()`
+Tries to handle the upload request.
+If the file is not uploaded, returns false.
+If the file is present in the request, it will create the save object.

+If the file in the request is chunk, it will create the `ChunkSave` object, otherwise creates the `SingleSave` which doesnt nothing at this moment.

 ## Example